-My other books include A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters, a biography of the legendary editor-in-chief of Harper's Bazaar (1934-1958), published by Atria Books in 2005 and Simon & Schuster UK the following year.
+I'm the author of A Dash of Daring: Carmel Snow and Her Life in Fashion, Art, and Letters, a biography of the legendary editor-in-chief of Harper's Bazaar (1934-1958), which was published by Atria Books in 2005 and Simon & Schuster UK the following year.

-Paris Was Ours: 32 Writers Reflect on the City of Light (2011) -- now in its 7th printing -- examines the transformative effect of living in the French capital, something I've done recurrently over the years.
+Paris Was Ours: 32 Writers Reflect on the City of Light (2011) -- now in its 7th printing! -- examines the transformative effect of living in the French capital, something I've done recurrently over the years.
 The Beatles Are Here: 50 Years After The Band Arrived in America, Writers, Musicians, and Other Fans Remember was inspired by a photograph of me -- screaming, of course -- that ran in The New York Times when a certain band came to town, with ecstatic multitudes in its wake.

 Awards and Recognition

 - Leon Levy Fellowship, Center for the History of Collecting, Frick Art Reference Library, The Frick Collection / Summer - Fall 2019